Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Cluster formations and long-range orders

-In this section, from the perspective of QMC simulations, we provide an intuitive understanding of how measurements induce long-range correlations in the system, leading to the emergence of a mixed and ordered phase.
+In this appendix, we provide an intuitive, QMC-based picture for how local projective measurements enhance collective behavior in the system, ultimately generating a mixed ordered phase.

 As introduced in Appendix.~\ref{appx:qmc1}, the nonlocal cluster update is a crucial step to ensure the ergodicity of the QMC algorithm for the TFIM.
-Therefore, larger clusters automatically formed during the update process correspond to stronger correlations between different sites.
+Therefore, the size of the automatically formed clusters reflects the degree of collective behavior among spins: large clusters emerge when many spins fluctuate coherently.
 For example, in the 1D TFIM, when the transverse field is very strong $(h\to\infty)$, spins are dominated by the external field, and cluster updates produce only small, local clusters.
 Conversely, when the field is very weak, $(h\to 0)$, the Ising interactions dominate, connecting all sites into a single large clusters.
-This extensive connectivity generates strong correlations throughout the system, corresponding to the ferromagnetic phase with long-range order.
+In this regime, cluster construction naturally produces system-spanning clusters, reflecting the collective alignment of spins in the FM phase.

 According to the merge-split process introduced in Appendix.~\ref{appx:qmc2}, the presence of measurements allows update lines to connect across replicas, effectively merging clusters from different replicas.
-Therefore, even starting with the paramagnetic ground state of the TFIM, measurements can induce the formation of larger clusters during the QMC updates, which is similar to increasing the Ising coupling strength for the ground state of the TFIM.
-This is the reason why measurements can drive the system into a mixed-ordered phase with long-range correlations, from the perspective of cluster formations in QMC simulations.
+Therefore, starting with the PM ground state of the TFIM, even local measurements can induce the formation of larger clusters during the QMC updates, which is similar to increasing the Ising coupling strength for the ground state of the TFIM.
+This reflects why measurements can drive the system into a mixed-ordered phase with long-range order, from the perspective of cluster formations in QMC simulations.
 Similar reasoning also applies to the CDHM, where a cluster update is also used.

-For general Hamiltonians, the specific form of the nonlocal update scheme may differ from the cluster update employed in the TFIM and CDHM.
+We emphasize that for general Hamiltonians, the specific form of the nonlocal update scheme may differ from the cluster update employed in the TFIM and CDHM.
 Depending on the model, the corresponding update mechanism could also reveal new insights into the intrinsic properties of the states in the MDITE process.